syncliteio/SyncLite/README.md

 implementation 'io.synclite:synclite:1.1.0'
 ```

-The Python wheel and Java jar are **self-contained** — they bundle the native runtime, DuckDB, and the PostgreSQL driver. `pip install` is genuinely all you need on Windows, Linux, and macOS.
+The Python wheel, Java JAR, Node.js package, Rust crate, and C++ distribution are self-contained — they bundle the native runtime and required dependencies, including DuckDB and the PostgreSQL driver where applicable.
+No separate runtime installation or native dependency setup is required.
+Just install or add the package for your language, and you’re ready to use SyncLite on Windows, Linux, and macOS.

 ---